 Exception for one conviction of simple possession of 30 grams or less of marijuana or hashish.
 Conviction of this offense is not a basis for deportability or a bar to establishing good moral character and is subject to discretionary waiver of inadmissibility under 8 USC §1182(h) if the person otherwise qualifies for the waiver.
 The plea or sentence transcript should contain a stipulation or finding that the quantity was 30 grams or less.
 Conviction of being under the influence of marijuana has the same benefit.
 See Flores-Arellano v INS (9th Cir 1993) 5 F3d 360.
 See also Medina v Ashcroft (9th Cir 2005) 393 F3d 1063 (Nevada conviction for attempting to be under influence of THC comes within this exception).
-However, the Board of Immigration Appeals has ruled that the exception to deportability for simple possession of 30 grams or less of marijuana does not apply to a conviction under a state statute containing an element requiring that the offense occurred in a prison or other protected location, or when an enhancement increased the maximum punishment for possession, such as an enhancement for possession within a "drug-free zone."
+If a paraphernalia offense, such as possession of a marijuana pipe, relates to an offense of simple possession of 30 grams or less of marijuana, the noncitizen will have the same benefit.
+Matter of Martinez-Espinoza (BIA 2009) 25 I&N Dec 118.
+For this reason, if a paraphernalia conviction is unavoidable and relates to a marijuana pipe, it is best to put that in the record of conviction.
+The BIA has ruled that the exception to deportability for simple possession of 30 grams or less of marijuana does not apply to a conviction under a state statute containing an element requiring that the offense occurred in a prison or other protected location, or when an enhancement increased the maximum punishment for possession, such as an enhancement for possession within a "drug-free zone."
 Matter of Moncada-Servellon (BIA 2007) 24 I&N Dec 62 (possession in prison); Matter of Martinez-Zapata (BIA 2007) 24 I&N Dec 424 (enhancement for "drug-free zone").